-During a LOCKDOWN / BARRICADE, remember that immediate safety from the violent intruder is the priority and guides all actions, above all other concerns, including COVID-19 safety procedures.
+During a LOCKDOWN / BARRICADE, remember that immediate safety from the violent intruder is the priority and guides all actions, above all other concerns.

 Lockdown/Barricade requires closing and locking doors and barricading with heavy objects.
 No one is allowed to enter or exit until door-to-door release by law enforcement or School Incident Commander who will unlock door from the outside with keys.